sal55/langs/CompilerSuite.md

 pci.exe        90 KB
 mc.exe        319 KB
 ````
-There are no external dependencies other than what is provided by Windows.
-Applications compiled or run with these may need external libraries.
-Some outputs (eg. OBJ, C) may need external tools to process further.
-(C may need an optimising compiler, or C could be generated to run on Linux.)

-Interdependencies between these programs are:
-* **MCC** needs **AA** to produce binary files
-* **MM** needs **AA** to produce OBJ/ML/MX files

 ### Implementation

 All products are written in my M language and built with **MM**.
 Single-file source amalgamations (MA files) can be generated for any project.

 Building all of the above executables from source takes under 0.6 seconds.

-#### Notes

-* All products are for x64 processor running under Win64 ABI
-* Any output files are always a single primary output file, one of EXE, DLL, OBJ, MA, ML, MX, PCL, C, ASM, with these exceptions:
-   * **MCC**, being a C compiler, supports independent compilation.
-So there can be multiple OBJ, ASM, I output files each corresponding to one input file
-   * **MM** producing DLL, ML can also write a corresponding exports or interface file that provides bindings for my M/Q languages
-* With C-derived libraries used by my M/Q languages, I either write the necessary bindings by hand, or use the **MCC** compiler to generate as much as it can automatically.
-However this process is not 100%; a lot of manual work will still be needed.
-* The **AA** assembler is unusual.
-Its input can be multiple .asm files, and it can generate one .exe file without requiring any linker.
-Or, the output can be ONE .obj file (not one per input file as is common).
-* None of my tools take OBJ files as inputs, necessary for working with the outputs of other languages and compilers.
-An external linker is needed.
-Only **AA** can produce OBJ files.
-* MA files are a single-file 'amalgamation' of all the source and support files used by a project.
-It is a convenient way to package distribute the source files, and can be directly built by **MM**.
-* QA files are a similar thing for the Q language.
-Here there is no binary format so it is a convenient way to distribute an application
-* ML and MX files, with the **RUNMX** program, may be dropped.
-ML was introduced to take the place of DLL files which for a year or two were faulty.
-Both ML/MX have some useful characteristics, but that might not be enough to maintain their use.